 Location: Civil War Museum

-Earned Badge: Playing the Past and Social Butterfly
+Earned Badges: Playing the Past and Social Butterfly

 Travel back in time and explore customs and traditions among women and girls during Victorian America.
 Learn about the challenges and triumphs of being a girl in this era while accomplishing a creative writing task, trying on clothes, sharing tea and cake, and learning the art of conversation.